build-on-aws/content/posts/topics_and_queues_workflow_with_sdks/index.md

 ```

 The easiest way to find the topics and queues workflow for a particular language is to use the [code example library](https://docs.aws.amazon.com/code-library/latest/ug/sns_example_sqs_Scenario_TopicsAndQueues_section.html) website page.
-The link to the code for each language is shown in the "Note" on the panel for that language.
-The workflow code is in its own folder which contains a README with instructions for building and running the code.
+The link to the GitHub code for each language is shown in the "Note" on the panel for that language.
+You can use the link to find the folder
+in your downloaded code.
+The folder contains a README with instructions for building and running the code.

 The code is structured to allow you to choose different options, which follow different paths in the code.
-This allows you to play with different options and see what is required to implement a particular option.
+This allows you to play with different scenarios and see what is required to implement a particular option.

 To give you an idea of what is contained in the application, I have included an example of the command-line interface.